scalar-labs/scalar-kubernetes/docs/SetupDatabaseForEKS.md

 ### Steps

-You can create an Amazon Aurora cluster based on the [AWS official guide](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.CreateInstance.html).
+You can create an Amazon Aurora cluster based on the [official documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.CreateInstance.html).

 ### Scale Performance

 There are various options to manage performance and scaling for Aurora DB clusters and DB instances.
-You can read more about this [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Managing.Performance.html).
+Read more about this [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Managing.Performance.html).

 #### Autoscaling

 Autoscaling can be enabled in Amazon Aurora if you have created the Amazon Aurora cluster with one primary instance and at least on Aurora Replica.
-You can read more about it [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Integrating.AutoScaling.html).
+Read more about it [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Integrating.AutoScaling.html).

 ### Monitor Amazon Aurora

 By default, Amazon Aurora Databases have monitoring enabled.

-You can check the [official documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Monitoring.html) for more information.
+Refer the [official documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Monitoring.html) for more information.